AlexsLemonade/OpenPBTA-analysis/.github/ISSUE_TEMPLATE/bixu-support-pedcbio.md

 ---
-name: Bix Dev General Support Ticket
+name: Bix Dev PedcbioPortal Support Ticket
-about: Use this template to describe your issues with existing tools/workflows.
-Intended for community support
+about: Use this template to describe your issues related to pedcbio portal updates for your project
-title: 'Bix Dev Support:'
+title: 'Bix Dev PedcbioPortal Support:'
 labels: bix-dev, pedcbioportal support
 assignees: migbro, bix-dev